aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/config-reference.md

 `EVENTS_DATABASE`

-- *Description:* Specifies the name of the [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) that contains the glue tables when `DATA_PLATFORM_MODE` is set to `"DATA_LAKE"`.
-Specifies the name of the [Redshift Serverless database](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-serverless.html) when `DATA_PLATFORM_MODE` is set to `"REDSHIFT"`.
+- *Description:* Specifies the name of the [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) that contains the glue tables when `DATA_STACK` is set to `"DATA_LAKE"`.
+Specifies the name of the [Redshift Serverless database](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-serverless.html) when `DATA_STACK` is set to `"REDSHIFT"`.

 - *Type:* String (1-255 characters)